evgenyb/evgenyb.github.io/_posts/2020-08-17-arm-templates-deployment-time.md

     deploy.sh
 ```

-To provision this infrastructure, you will either recursively iterate through folders structure and deploy each template with [az deployment group create](https://docs.microsoft.com/en-us/cli/azure/deployment/group?view=azure-cli-latest#az-deployment-group-create) command (or PowerShell equivalent), or create a master script that will provision all resources one by one in proper order.
+To provision this infrastructure, you will either recursively iterate through folders structure and deploy each template with [az deployment group create](https://docs.microsoft.com/en-us/cli/azure/deployment/group?view=azure-cli-latest#az-deployment-group-create) command (or PowerShell equivalent), or create a master script that will deploy all resources one by one in the correct order.

 My [How to live in harmony with ARM templates](https://borzenin.com/iac-ws1-labs/) workshop contains labs showing how to refactor from `Single ARM template` to set of `ARM template per resource`.
-Check out [lab03](https://github.com/evgenyb/iac-meetup/blob/master/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-03/readme.md) and [lab04](https://github.com/evgenyb/iac-meetup/blob/master/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-04/readme.md) to get more hands-on experience.
-Here is the list of [all labs](https://github.com/evgenyb/iac-meetup/blob/master/workshops/01-how-to-live-in-harmony-with-ARM-templates/agenda.md) from this workshop.
+Check out [lab03](https://github.com/evgenyb/iac-meetup/blob/master/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-03/readme.md) and [lab04](https://github.com/evgenyb/iac-meetup/blob/master/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-04/readme.md) to get more hands-on experience and here is the list of [all labs](https://github.com/evgenyb/iac-meetup/blob/master/workshops/01-how-to-live-in-harmony-with-ARM-templates/agenda.md) from the workshop.

-Since your ARM templates are divided into smaller templates, it's easier to maintain both templates and parameters.
+Since your ARM templates are divided into smaller templates, it's easier to read and maintain both templates and parameters.

 ## #3 Linked templates